Bulk properties of the Airy line ensemble: Introduction

-The \textbf{Airy line ensemble} $\scrA$ is a decreasing sequence of nonintersecting continuous functions $\scrA_1 > \scrA_2 > \scrA_3 \dots$ defined so that the \textbf{stationary Airy line ensemble} $\scrR_\cdot(t) = \scrA_\cdot(t) + t^2$ is a determinantal process with kernel \eqref{E:airy-kernel}.\footnote{Note that some authors refer to $\scrA$ as the parabolic Airy line ensemble and $\scrR$ simply as the Airy line ensemble.} For any fixed $t$, the distribution of $\scrR_1(t)$ is Tracy-Widom, and
+The \textbf{parabolic Airy line ensemble} $\scrL$ is a decreasing sequence of nonintersecting continuous functions $\scrL_1 > \scrL_2 > \scrL_3 \dots$ where each $\scrL_i:\R \to \R$.
+It is the unique process of nonintersecting continuous functions whose finite dimensional distributions form a determinantal process with kernel~\eqref{E:airy-kernel}.

+We use the term parabolic in front of Airy line ensemble to help distinguish the object from $\scrL(t) + t^2$, which is known as the \textbf{Airy line ensemble}.
+The process $\scrL(t) + t^2$ is stationary.
+Also, for any fixed $t$, the distribution of $\scrL_1(t) + t^2$ is a GUE Tracy-Widom random variable (see~\cite{prahofer2002scale}) and

-The determinantal formula \eqref{E:airy-kernel} for $\scrA$ is useful for the definition, to get convergence, and to prove some properties of fixed-time distributions.
-However, it is difficult to deduce even the most basic path properties, such as continuity, from it directly, see \cite{prahofer2002scale}.
+see Lemma~\ref{L:var-airy} and Corollary~\ref{C:point-locations} for more precise asymptotics.
+The determinantal formula~\eqref{E:airy-kernel} is useful for proving convergence to $\scrL$ and for proving some properties of fixed-time distributions.
+However, it is hard to deduce even the most basic path properties, such as continuity, from it directly: see~\citep{prahofer2002scale}, Appendix A for the essential steps of a proof of continuity using just the determinantal formula.

-A useful technique, called the Brownian Gibbs property, was developed by Corwin and Hammond \cite{CH}.
-This property says that inside any region, conditionally on the outside of the region, the Airy line ensemble is just a sequence of independent Brownian bridges of variance $2$ conditioned so that everything remains nonintersecting and continuous.\footnote{In a previous version of this paper, we had chosen the scaling of $\scrA$ so that the Brownian bridges had variance $1$ rather than $2$.
-The choice of variance $2$ is to align with convention.}
+A useful technique, called the Brownian Gibbs property, was developed by Corwin and Hammond~\citep{CH}.
+The Brownian Gibbs property says that inside any region, conditionally on the outside of the region, the parabolic Airy line ensemble is just a sequence of independent Brownian bridges of variance $2$ conditioned so that everything remains nonintersecting and continuous.

-This means that if the boundary is well understood, then one can use the Brownian bridges to deduce path properties.
-This is a big if: for a rectangular region, left and right boundary points can be ``jammed'' close together, making non-intersection difficult.
-Also, the bottom and/or top boundaries are paths, whose properties are not easily accessible from the determinantal structure.
+The Brownian Gibbs property implies that if the boundary of a region is well understood, then one can use properties of Brownian bridges to deduce path properties of $\scrL$.
+This is a big if: for a rectangular region, left and right boundary points can be jammed close together, making nonintersection difficult.
+Also, the bottom and top boundaries are paths, whose properties are not easily accessible from the determinantal structure.
+These problems are particularly difficult to tackle further into the large-$k$ bulk of the Airy line ensemble, where lines are more closely spaced and the top boundary cannot be easily removed.
+The goal of this paper is to tackle these issues in order to make the Airy line ensemble more amenable to probabilistic analysis.